-Notice is hereby further given that pursuant to the American with Disabilities Act reasonable accommodations will be provided for qualified individuals with disabilities upon request.
-Please call Mary Bartelt at 715-369-6144 with specific information on your request allowing adequate time to respond to your request.
+Notice is hereby further given that pursuant to the Americans with Disabilities Act reasonable accommodations will be provided for qualified individuals with disabilities upon request.
+Please call Mary Bartelt at 715-369-6144 with specific information on your request allowing adequate time

 See reverse side of this notice for compliance checklist with the Wisconsin Open Meeting Law.